erskingardner/nostr-how/world-domination.md

 A vibrant ecosystem gives potential users many ways to come into contact with Nostr and novel, beautiful, and useful products and services will give users something to "run towards" as [@jack](https://primal.net/jack) put it.

+A potentially more controversial assertion is that builders are the only users that we should care about for the time being.
+Scale at this point would be a bad thing, as it would likely lead to centralization.
+And other builders (again, in the broad sense) have better taste, give better feedback, and are forgiving on the shit that doesn't matter. #BuildForBuilders

-Contributions are very welcome, don't be shy.
+Contributions are very welcome.
 Ideally, lots of independent projects spin out of this doc.

 ## So how do we get builders excited?